Healthdirect Free Australian health advice you can count on.

 Key facts

-• Strength training is any form of exercise involving weights or resistance.
+• Strength training is any form of exercise that involves weights or resistance.

 • Strength training builds strength in your muscles and protects your bones and joints.

-• This type of training should be part of your weekly exercise program.
+• This type of training is an important part of your exercise program.

-• Strength training reduces your risk of heart disease, diabetes and improves your mental health and wellbeing.
+• Strength training lowers your risk of heart disease, diabetes and can improve your mental health.

 • Seek advice from a doctor or an exercise professional before you start strength training.